Executive Coaching for Senior Women in Technology

 You're smart enough to know what you need to do.

-However, the work I do with my clients is about helping them find and then take their own advice.
+The work I do with my clients is about helping them find and then take their own advice..

 When you discover your solutions through our discussion, you own them.